ripple/ripple-address-codec/README.md

 ### encodeAccountID(bytes: Buffer): string

-Encode bytes as a classic address (starting with `r`...)
+Encode bytes as a classic address (starting with `r`...).

 ### decodeAccountID(accountId: string): Buffer

-Decode a classic address (starting with `r`...) to its raw bytes
+Decode a classic address (starting with `r`...) to its raw bytes.

 ### encodeNodePublic(bytes: Buffer): string

-Encode bytes to the XRP Ledger "node public key" format (base58)
+Encode bytes to the XRP Ledger "node public key" format (base58).

 This is useful for rippled validators.

 ### decodeNodePublic(base58string: string): Buffer

-Decode an XRP Ledger "node public key" (in base58 format) into its raw bytes
+Decode an XRP Ledger "node public key" (in base58 format) into its raw bytes.

 ### encodeAccountPublic(bytes: Buffer): string

-Encode a public key, as for payment channels
+Encode a public key, as for payment channels.

 ### decodeAccountPublic(base58string: string): Buffer

-Decode a public key, as for payment channels
+Decode a public key, as for payment channels.

 ### encodeXAddress(accountId: Buffer, tag: number | false, test: boolean): string

-Encode account ID, tag, and network ID to X-address
+Encode account ID, tag, and network ID to X-address.

 `accountId` must be 20 bytes because it is a RIPEMD160 hash, which is 160 bits (160 bits = 20 bytes).